Reviem0/CompSci-Notes/Algorithmics/Trees.md

 	- Recursive: Easy but uses implicit call stack
 	- Iterative: Explicit stack to track nodes (avoids recursion limits) To iterate through the elements we start in the left-most branch.
+To find the successor of the current node we follow two rules
 	1. If right child exists, Go right, then leftmost.
 	2. Else: move up to the first ancestor where current node is a left child